weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ENABLE_MODULES: 'text2vec-palm,generative-palm'
 ```

-Here is a full example of a Docker configuration, which uses the `generative-palm` module in combination with `text2vec-palm`:
+Here is a full example of a Docker configuration, which uses the `generative-palm` module in combination with `text2vec-palm`, and provides the API key:

 ```yaml
 ---